 Dr. Michael Boggess earned his reputation as one of the best facelift surgeons, not only in Nashville and Brentwood but nationally, with his signature Reflection Lift – a unique approach that creates remarkable, natural-looking results.
-As a double board-certified facial plastic surgeon, his comprehensive knowledge of facial anatomy enables him to address the specific concerns and goals of each facelift patient from Franklin, Henderson, Murfreesboro, and surrounding cities for a truly custom procedure.
+As a double board-certified facial plastic surgeon, his comprehensive knowledge of facial anatomy enables him to address the specific concerns and goals of each facelift patient from Memphis and Knoxville, TN, and Huntsville, AL, for a truly custom procedure.

 Procedures:Level 3 Reflection LiftFat TransferResults:Patient is a 46 year-old female who presented with concerns related to sagging in the neck and along the jawline, in addition to deepening of the smile lines around the mouth.
 She had noticed these aging changes slowly progressing over a 2 year period.
 She decided to schedule a consultatio...
 Read More